Respiratory syncytial virus (RSV)

 Where to get an RSV vaccine

-If you are eligible to receive an RSV vaccine you should contact your health care provider.
+If you are eligible to receive an RSV vaccine, contact your health care provider to check availability.
+You can also ask about getting the COVID-19 and flu vaccines during the same visit.

 Additional Resources